-In 2018, we maintained our positive trend in internal movement within Valmet by filling 37% of positions internally, which is higher than our target of 35%.
-The continued increase came following the 2016 renewal of our internal mobility practices, which included a new internal only application period, internal recruiting, and optional HR development discussions for those not selected.
-These changes coupled with our robust annual talent review process – covering around 1800 successor, management and high potential resources – is a powerful combination when it comes to internal mobility.
+In 2019, we continued to benefit from active internal movement within Valmet by filling 35% of positions internally.
+The increase in internal movement came following the 2016 renewal of our internal mobility practices, which included a new internal only application period, internal recruiting, and optional HR development discussions for those not selected.
+These changes coupled with our robust annual talent review process – covering around 5000 successor, management and high potential resources – is a powerful combination when it comes to internal mobility.

 “Internal mobility has had a very significant impact on my life both professionally and personally.
 Professionally it has enabled huge personal learning and growth and opened career opportunities that I could not imagine before.
 When looking at internal mobility from a business perspective, especially moves across different businesses, I see that it increases collaboration, break down silos and gives people the opportunity to see Valmet from another perspective and connect their network and knowledge with different parts of the organization.
 It also increases engagement,” says Aki Niemi, President, Services business line.